 Wallis Mathias the first non-Muslim Pakistan Test Cricketers

-The name of Mian Mohammad Saeed is missing from the list as he never got a chance to represent his country in a “Test’ officially.
+The name of Mian Mohammad Saeed is missing from the list, as he never got a chance to officially represent his country in a “test.
 However, his services would be remembered for years to come.
-Interestingly, it may be noted that out of the 9 deceased players, none were able to play a One Day match as in those days, there was no such thing as One Day Match but Agha Saadat Ali stood as an umpire in an ODI in 1978-79.
+Interestingly, it may be noted that out of the nine deceased players, none were able to play a one-day match, as in those days, there was no such thing as a one-day match, but Agha Saadat Ali stood as an umpire in an ODI in 1978–79.